 My first impression of this scope is that it is built really well and has an elegant matte finish to go with its tough construction.
 I particularly love the gold ring that wraps around the objective lens, giving it an elegant look.

 The 30 mm tube of the scope is made from aircraft-grade aluminum.
-But this scope isn’t just an elegant design as it matches its elegant design with the high-quality optical performance.
+But this scope isn’t just an elegant design as it matches its elegant design with high-quality optical performance.

 Leupold decided to go with a unique lens coating.
 Codenamed the Twilight Max Light Management System, the latter improves light transmission in particular blue and red lights.
 The result is better performance in low light such as at dawn or dusk.